Skip to main content

 Shruti has a deeply rooted passion for strategic thinking and building long-term, sustainable business models focused on delivering transformative value for members, employees, and communities.
 For more than two decades as an executive leader in the financial services industry, she has led complex businesses in fast-paced environments with an authentic leadership style that prioritizes culture, service excellence, member-centric focus, and innovation.
 Under her leadership, DCU has been regularly recognized with multiple awards, including “America’s Best Credit Union in Massachusetts” by Forbes, “Best for Small Deposits” by Newsweek, and “Best Credit Unions” in USA Today.
 Since 2003, Shruti has served on a number of community, non-profit, professional, and corporate boards, including as a current board member for Jack Henry, an S&P 500 technology company.

 The combined organization will maintain corporate offices on both coasts, with the headquarters remaining in San Jose, CA. This is very similar to the way First Tech operates today as our formal charter is based in San Jose.
+Members will also have access to 54 branches across the country.
 Advances in technology have made it easier than ever to conduct business from multiple locations, plus we’ll have extended member service hours due to time differences.

 Yes.
 Addison Avenue Investment Services will continue as the full-service financial planning and investment services provider for our expanded First Tech membership.
 In addition, First Tech Insurance Services, our independent insurance agency through our wholly owned subsidiary, will continue as well.
 Both organizations have received national recognition as leaders in the industry and we’re proud to continue offering these services to our expanded membership.